urql-graphql/urql/README.md

 The `useQuery` hook can actually be used similarly.
 The hook also provides an `executeQuery` function that can be called imperatively to change what query the hook is running.

-Unlike the `useMutation` hook, the `useQuery`'s `executeQuery` function actually accepts more than just variables.
+Unlike the `useMutation` hook, the `useQuery`'s `executeQuery` function accepts an `OperationContext` as the argument, this allows you to for example override the `requestPolicy` or even the `fetchOptions`.
-Instead it accepts a full object of all of `useQuery`'s normal options, so it can be used to change the entire query, variables, or other options that the hook uses to run the query.

 ```js
 const [result, executeQuery] = useQuery({